TheCyberian/thecyberian.github.io/_posts/linux/2019-10-29-linux-jobs-processes-management.md

 ---
 layout: post
-title:  "Linux Shell - Processes and Jobs"
+title:  "Linux Shell: Processes and Jobs"
 categories: blog linux
 author: Utkarsh Raghav
 ---
 In linux you have control over not just commands input or outputs, but also over execution.
 You may run commands while a job runs in background.
 You may cancel the commands before they finish executing, or you may interrupt a command to be started again later from where you left off.
 Background operations are particulary useful for long jobs such as *apt update* or *apt upgrade*, where instead of waiting at the terminal until the job execution completes, you can place it in the background.
 Meanwhile, you can continue executing other linux commands in foreground.

+## Jobs: Background, Kills and Interruptions
 ### Running in background:
 When you place a job in the background, *a user job number*, placed in square brackets and *a system process number* is displayed.
 - The user job number is the number by which the user references the job.